Tajiks: History

-The Tajiks are an Iranian people, speaking a variety of Persian, concentrated in the Oxus basin, the Fergana valley (Tajikistan and parts of Uzbekistan) and on both banks of the upper Oxus, i.e., the Pamir Mountains in Tajikistan, and northeastern Afghanistan (Badakhshan).
-Historically, the ancient Tajiks were chiefly agriculturalists before the Arab Conquest of Iran.
-While agriculture remained a stronghold, the Islamization of Iran also resulted in the rapid urbanization of historical Khorasan and Transoxiana that lasted until the devastating Mongolian invasion.
-Several surviving ancient urban centers of the Tajik people include Samarkand, Bukhara, Khujand, and Termez.
+The Tajiks are an Iranian people who speak a variety of Persian and are concentrated in the Oxus basin, the Fergana Valley (in Tajikistan and parts of Uzbekistan), and on both banks of the upper Oxus, namely the Pamir Mountains in Tajikistan and north-eastern Afghanistan (Badakhshan).
+Historically, the ancient Tajiks were chiefly agriculturalists before the Arab conquest of Iran.
+Although agriculture remained a stronghold, the Islamization of Iran also resulted in the rapid urbanisation of historical Khorasan and Transoxiana, which lasted until the devastating Mongolian invasion.
+Several surviving ancient urban centres of the Tajik people include Samarkand, Bukhara, Khujand, and Termez.

-Contemporary Tajiks are the descendants of ancient Eastern Iranian inhabitants of Central Asia, in particular, the Sogdians and the Bactrians.
+Contemporary Tajiks are the descendants of ancient Eastern Iranian inhabitants of Central Asia, in particular the Sogdians and the Bactrians.
 They are also possible descendants of other groups, with an admixture of Western Iranian Persians and non-Iranian peoples.
-The latter group includes Greeks who are known to have settled in the Tajikistan and Uzbekistan region before and after the conquests of Alexander the Great, and some of them were referred to as Dayuan by ancient Chinese chronicles.
-According to Richard Nelson Frye, a leading historian of Iranian and Central Asian history, the Persian migration to Central Asia may be considered the beginning of the modern Tajik nation, and ethnic Persians, along with some elements of East-Iranian Bactrians and Sogdians, as the main ancestors of modern Tajiks.
+The latter group includes Greeks, who are known to have settled in the region of present-day Tajikistan and Uzbekistan before and after the conquests of Alexander the Great, some of whom were referred to as Dayuan by ancient Chinese chronicles.
+According to Richard Nelson Frye, a leading historian of Iranian and Central Asian history, the Persian migration to Central Asia may be considered the beginning of the modern Tajik nation, with ethnic Persians, together with some elements of East-Iranian Bactrians and Sogdians, as the main ancestors of modern Tajiks.
 In later works, Frye expands on the complexity of the historical origins of the Tajiks.
-In a 1996 publication, Frye explains that many "factors must be taken into account in explaining the evolution of the peoples whose remnants are the Tajiks in Central Asia" and that "the peoples of Central Asia, whether Iranian or Turkic speaking, have one culture, one religion, one set of social values and traditions with only language separating them."
+In a 1996 publication, Frye explains that many 'factors must be taken into account in explaining the evolution of the peoples whose remnants are the Tajiks in Central Asia' and that 'the peoples of Central Asia, whether Iranian or Turkic speaking, have one culture, one religion, one set of social values and traditions with only language separating them.'

 Regarding Tajiks, the Encyclopædia Britannica states:

 The Tajiks are the direct descendants of the Iranian peoples whose continuous presence in Central Asia and northern Afghanistan is attested from the middle of the 1st millennium BC.
 The ancestors of the Tajiks constituted the core of the ancient population of Khwārezm (Khorezm) and Bactria, which formed part of Transoxania (Sogdiana).
 Over the course of time, the eastern Iranian dialect that was used by the ancient Tajiks eventually gave way to Farsi, a western dialect spoken in Iran and Afghanistan.

 The geographical division between the eastern and western Iranians is often considered historically and currently to be the desert Dasht-e Kavir, situated in the center of the Iranian plateau.

 Modern history

-During the Soviet–Afghan War, the Tajik-dominated Jamiat-e Islami founded by Burhanuddin Rabbani resisted the Soviet Army and the communist Afghan government.
-Tajik commander, Ahmad Shah Massoud, successfully repelled nine Soviet campaigns from taking Panjshir Valley and earned the nickname "Lion of Panjshir" (شیر پنجشیر).
+During the Soviet–Afghan War, the Tajik-dominated Jamiat-e Islami, founded by Burhanuddin Rabbani, resisted the Soviet Army and the communist Afghan government.
+The Tajik commander Ahmad Shah Massoud successfully repelled nine Soviet campaigns aimed at capturing the Panjshir Valley, earning him the nickname 'Lion of Panjshir' (شیر پنجشیر).